 We have two classes of common equity: our Common Stock and our Class A Common Stock.
 The holders of Common Stock currently are entitled, as a class, to elect only one-third of our board of directors.
 The holders of Class A Common Stock are entitled, as a class, to elect the remaining directors.
 Certain members of the founding family of our company and trusts for their benefit (Smith Family) have entered into a voting trust agreement with respect to shares of our Class A Common Stock and shares of our Common Stock they own.
-As of December 31, 2011 these members of the Smith Family own approximately 57.4 percent of the total voting power of our outstanding shares of Class A Common Stock and Common Stock, taken together as a single class, and approximately 87.1 percent of the voting power of the outstanding shares of our Class A Common Stock and Stock as a separate class.
+As of December 31, 2012 these members of the Smith Family own approximately 60.0 percent of the total voting power of our outstanding shares of Class A Common Stock and Common Stock, taken together as a single class, and approximately 94.9 percent of the voting power of the outstanding shares of our Class A Common Stock, as a separate class.
 Due to the differences in the voting rights between shares of our Common Stock and shares of our Class A Common Stock, the Smith Family is in a position to control to a large extent the outcome of matters requiring a stockholder vote, including the adoption of amendments to our certificate of incorporation or bylaws or approval of transactions involving a change of control.
-This ownership position may increase if other members of the Smith Family enter into the voting trust agreement, and the voting power relating to this ownership position may increase if shares of our Class A Common Stock held by stockholders who are not parties to the voting trust agreement are converted into shares of our Common Stock.
-The voting trust agreement provides that in the event one of the parties to the voting trust agreement wants to withdraw from the trust or transfer any of its shares of our Class A Common Stock, such shares of our Class A Common Stock are automatically exchanged for shares of our Common Stock held by the trust to the extent available in the trust.
-In addition, the trust will have the right to purchase the shares of our Class A Common Stock and
+This ownership position may increase if other members of the Smith Family enter into the voting trust agreement are converted into shares of our Class A Common Stock held by stockholders who are not parties to the voting trust agreement are converted into shares of our Class A Common Stock keet the voting trust agreement are converted into shares of our Class A Common Stock held by stockholders who are not parties to the voting trust agreement are converted into shares of our Class A Common Stock, such shares of our Class A Common Stock held by stockholders who are not parties to the voting trust agreement are converted into shares of our Class A Common Stock held by stockholders who are not parties to the voting trust agreement are converted into shares of our Class A Common Stock hel